nickst97/nickst97/README.md

 <br/>

-👨🏻‍💻 I'm Nikolas Stavrakakis from Athens, Greece.
+👨🏻‍💻 I'm Nikolas Stavrakakis from Athens, Greece

 <br/>

-💼 Currently working as a Full-Stack Developer for Alma Economics.
+💼 Currently working as a Full-Stack Developer for Alma Economics

 <br/>

-🎓 Graduate student from the NKUA with a BSc in Informatics & Telecommunications.
+🎓 Graduate student from the NKUA with a BSc in Informatics & Telecommunications

 <br/>

-🌐 Visit my personal website at [nickst97.dev](https://nickst97.dev/).
+🌐 Visit my personal website at [nickst97.dev](https://nickst97.dev/)

 <br/>